rustedwolf/tetrisBackground/README.md

 tetrisBackground
 ================

-Background animation with falling etris shapes
+This script generates background animation with falling tetris shapes.